SavvaNasyrov/ReworkCards/README.md

 # ReworkCards

 is a revised project, taking into account the mistakes made at the development stage.

 changes:
-  project tracking from the beginning reworked code styles
+1. project tracking from the beginning;
+2. reworked code styles;
+3. minor changes in file location